 9 Ways to Fix Your Environment for a Sleep Conducive Bedroom

 Are you finding it hard to fall asleep?
 As a med student, you have a lot of work during the day.
 And all you want to do when you get home is eat and sleep.
-Having a sleep conducive bedroom is the key.
+Having a sleep-conducive bedroom is the key.
 Here are some tips for better sleep.

 If your bedroom is not well organized for optimum sleep, you will find yourself getting little or no sleep at all.

 How you treat your bedroom is very important to the quality of sleep you get overall.
 You need a sleep-conducive bedroom to get the job done.

 The state of your bedroom will determine how long and how well you sleep.
 How so, you ask?
 Here are 9 ways to work on your sleep environment to make sure you are getting enough rest:

 1. Paint your Room